 Feel the beauty of life in Porto and reflect on our role in this world with Spiritus, an audiovisual experience that combines light, music and architecture at the heart of the city.
 Choose a time-slot when you book online.

-TThe Church of Clérigos is another of Nicolau Nasoni's baroque masterpiece dating from the mid-18th century.
-He was commissioned by the Brotherhood to build their own church after having the land donated to them and construction started in 1732.
-When it was completed seventeen years later in 1749 it was Portugal's first elliptical-shaped church.
+The Church of Clérigos is another of Nicolau Nasoni's Baroque masterpieces dating from the mid-18th century.
+The church was commissioned by the Brotherhood of Clerics following a donation of land.
+Construction started in 1732, and after it was completed seventeen years later, it was Portugal's first elliptical-shaped church.
 Entrance into the church is obtained by climbing the double bolster stairway at the front of the church.

 Rua de São Filipe Nery, Porto 4050-546, Portugal. | 41° 08' 44.4" N | 08° 36' 52.5" W